FAQ: Frequently Asked Questions

 What is a Domain Registry?
 What is a Registrar, a Reseller or a Registrant?

 A Domain Name Registry is responsible for managing the database of domains registered under a specific Top-Level-Domain (TLD).
 The DotAsia Organisation is the registry operator for the .Asia TLD.
 A Registrar is an entity accredited by ICANN and / or other Registries to sell domain names directly to customers who register domains – also known as the Registrants.
 If you own a domain, you are a Registrant.
 Resellers resell domain names through directly accredited Registrars.

 Do I Have to Live in Asia to Get a .Asia Domain?

-- You have a CED contact – one of the contacts for your .Asia domain registration is a legal entity within Asia Pacific community as defined by ICANN (http://archive.icann.org/en/meetings/montreal/geo-regions-topic.htm)
+- One of the contacts for your .Asia domain registration is a legal entity within Asia Pacific community (CED Contact)

 For detailed policy information please see .ASIA Charter Eligibility Policy.

 Can the Registrar or a Third party Act as Proxy and Provide CED or CEA Contact for Registrants?

 Yes, a CED Contact or a CEA Contact may or may not be the same entity as the Registrant Contact, and may be an agent, such as the Sponsoring Registrar, or related entity satisfying the requirements as laid out in the Charter Eligibility Requirement Policies.